john0isaac/john0isaac/README.md

 Read my Microsoft #ContributorStories here 👉🏼 [aka.ms/contributor-stories/john-aziz](https://aka.ms/contributor-stories/john-aziz)
 <details>
   <summary>Details about me</summary>
-<p> I'm deeply passionate about continuously expanding my knowledge in software engineering and developer roles, driven by the desire to both learn new technologies and share my insights with others.
-My expertise extends to the realm of Cloud Computing, where I have honed my skills and demonstrated my capabilities.
-Additionally, I possess a solid foundation in Software Engineering, Git, Data Science and Data Analysis using Python, C++ and I am well-versed in essential software development principles. </p>
+<p> A Software Developer that blends technical prowess with a passion for AI and cloud technologies, fostering innovative cloud-based applications.
+Completing my BS in Computer Engineering has solidified my theoretical understanding and practical abilities, which I apply daily in my profession. </p>

-<p>My journey in the tech industry has been enriched through diverse experiences, including my role as a Microsoft Learn Student Ambassador.
-In this capacity, I had the privilege of developing official content for both the Microsoft Tech Community and Microsoft Learn, contributing to the broader knowledge-sharing ecosystem.
-These experiences have reinforced my commitment to staying at the forefront of technology and mentoring others on their own exciting journeys in the world of software engineering. </p>
+<p> Beyond coding, as a Leader at Azure Egypt User Group, I have a track record of orchestrating events and empowering the tech community through knowledge sharing.
+I am recognized as a Microsoft AI MVP, a testament to our collective efforts in promoting tech engagement and my commitment to lifelong learning and mentorship within the industry. </p>
 </details>

 ## 🛠️ Projects